WICG/canvas-formatted-text/README.md

   [Graphemes](https://en.wikipedia.org/wiki/Grapheme).
 Break opportunities are based primarily on the Unicode Spec but also use dictionaries for languages like Thai and French that dictate additional line breaking rules.
 * Identify grapheme clusters.
-Graphemes are character combinations (such as [Diacritics](https://en.wikipedia.org/wiki/Diacritic) and [Ligatures](https://en.wikipedia.org/wiki/Orthographic_ligature)) that result in a single glyph and hence should not be broken up.
+Grapheme clusters are character combinations (such as [Diacritics](https://en.wikipedia.org/wiki/Diacritic) and [Ligatures](https://en.wikipedia.org/wiki/Orthographic_ligature)) that result in a single glyph and hence should not be broken up.